 Focus areas Indicative hours

 Earth's natural systems 40

 People, patterns and processes 40

 Human-environment interactions 20

-Geographical Investigation 20
+Geographical Investigation 20 - with 12 hours of fieldwork

-Fieldwork: Twelve (12) hours of fieldwork are mandatory for the year 11 course.
+Fieldwork: Twelve (12) hours of fieldwork are mandatory for the Year 11 course.
 Fieldwork may be integrated within one or more of the following focus areas - Earth's natural systems; People, patterns and processes; Human-environment interactions, as appropriate.